 In a multi-method study of 18 healthy older adults undergoing novel gaming experiences, those with lower cognitive test scores found digital games hard to learn, and were less likely to experience enjoyment or interest [33].
-However, the games were not more difficult for those with lower MoCA scores, and there was a non-significant increase in physiological stress (cortisol levels) [33].
+However, performance was not related to cognitive function, although those with lower MoCA scores, experienced a non-significant increase in physiological stress (cortisol levels) [33].
 Furthermore, older adults preferred games perceived to be “brain training” [33].
 In keeping with these results, participants in this study who had greater deficits were more likely to have low adherence or drop-out, and reported anxiety, stress and frustration more frequently.
 However, for the majority, enjoyment and interest was maintained in-spite of this, which may be due to the stronger focus on brain training in the intervention for this study.

 In ten participants living with dementia, a virtual reality forest intervention resulted in increased alertness and reduced apathy, but also heightened fear and anxiety on quantitative measures [34].
 Based on the qualitative results, the authors recommend enhanced facilitation of the intervention, and found that responses were highly individualised and dependent on the severity of the deficits [34].
 Similar findings were reported in a mixed-methods feasibility randomised trial of cognitive stimulation therapy for Parkinson’s disease and Lewy body dementia [35].
 Common barriers amongst this group included: challenges in managing symptoms, carer strain, lack of personalisation of activities, and additional strategies needed to improve adherence [35].
 Despite these barriers, participants demonstrated significant quantitative benefits (high acceptability ratings for interest, motivation and sense of achievement) [35].
 In keeping with the findings reported here, benefits were evident despite difficulty maintaining adherence, suggesting greater support and tailoring are required.
 In particular, greater facilitator support may reduce carer strain and improve adherence, as suggested by carers for participants with AD in this study [35].

 Limitations and future directions